couchbaselabs/partizen/IDEAS.md

 A potential copy-on-write b+tree design with partition and sequence number awareness.
 Partitions can be independently rolled back to a previous sequence number in O(1) time.
+But, key data will still be stored in lexigraphic order in b-tree fashion, so that range scans will find items lexigraphically "close" to each other.  (e.g., all the entries of folks who live in "Mountain View" will be next to each other, even if they come from different vbuckets)

 Status: thinking about the design / draft.